henribru/google-api-python-client-stubs/README.md

 If you find incorrect annotations, please create an issue.

+Releases can be somewhat infrequent.
+If you need a new release, create an issue and I'll probably get around to it faster.

 ## Installation

 ```shell script
 $ pip install google-api-python-client-stubs
 ```

+The stubs should be automatically picked up by your editor or typechecker.

 ## Caveats

 ### Performance
 The stubs contain a separate overload of `googleapiclient.discovery.build` for each service and version (see `discovery.pyi`).
 This can lead to slow type inference for this function.
-Mypy will generally be pretty fast after the first run, but you might experience slow autocomplete.
+Mypy will generally be pretty fast after the first run, but you might experience slow autocomplete in your editor.
 If you're experiencing this problem you can bypass type inference with explicit annotations, e.g. `sheets_service: SheetsResource = build("sheets", "v4")` instead of `sheets_service = build("sheets", "v4")`.
 See the next section for some caveats to this approach.